jhrcook/statistical-rethinking/ch8_markov-chain-monte-carlo.md

       - the log-posterior forms a bowl with the MAP at the nadir
       - the vehicle sweeps across the bowl, adjust the speed in proportion to the height on the bowl
-  - HMC does run a sort of physics simultation
+  - HMC does run a sort of physics simulation
-      - a vector of parameters gives the position of a frictionless particle
+      - a vector of parameters gives the position of a friction-less particle
       - the log-posterior provides the surface
   - limitations:
       - HMC requires continuous parameters
       - HMC needs to be tuned to a particular model and its data
           - the particle needs mass (so it can have momentum)
-          - other hyperparameters of MCMC is handeled by Stan
+          - other hyperparameters of MCMC is handled by Stan

 ## 8.3 Easy HMC: `map2stan`